Waitangi Tribunal: Section 7AA claim

 On 23 December 2023 Te Tāwharau o Ngāti Pūkenga, the post settlement body for the Ngāti Pūkenga iwi, filed an urgent claim challenging the Government's plans to repeal Section 7AA of the Oranga Tamariki Act 1989.
 Section 7AA requires Oranga Tamariki (the Ministry for Children) to take into account Māori children's ancestry or whakapapa (genealogy) when uplifting children in order to keep them connected to their culture and families.
 Minister for Children and ACT MP Karen Chhour had lobbied for the repeal of Section 7AA, arguing that the policy prioritised the Treaty of Waitangi and cultural needs over the well-being of vulnerable Māori children.

 In mid-April 2024, the Waitangi Tribunal summoned Chhour to attend an urgent inquiry into the proposed repeal of Section 7AA of the Oranga Tamariki Act.
 The Tribunal requested Chhour submit figures on the number of caregivers who had expressed concern about the impact of Section 7AA and examples of children being placed into unsafe conditions as a result of Section 7AA.
 On 17 April, Crown lawyers filed judicial proceedings in the High Court seeking to block the Tribunal's summons.
 On 24 April, the High Court overturned the Waitangi Tribunal's subpoena to Chhour.
 In response, Treaty rights activist and lawyer Annete Sykes confirmed that she would be appealing the High Court's ruling.
 According to Crown Law, Chhour plans to introduce legislation repealing Section 7AA in mid-May.
 Once Parliament has received the repeal bill, the Tribunal is compelled by law to cease any investigations into the matter.
 On 29 April, the Tribunal released an interim report expressing concern that the repeal of Section 7AA would harm vulnerable children.
 The full Tribunal report is due on 12 May 2024.

 On 11 May, the Tribunal ruled that the Government's proposed repeal of Section 7AA of the Oranga Tamariki Act breached the Treaty's guarantee of Māori self-determination and the Treaty principles of partnership and active protection.
 They urged the Government to stop work on repealing the legislation.
 On 13 May, the New Zealand Court of Appeal overturns the High Court decision squashing the Waitangi Tribunal's summons to Chhour to testify at a hearing about the Government's legislation to overturn Section 7AA.
-That same day, the Government's Oranga Tamariki (Repeal of Section 7AA) Amendment Bill was introduced into Parliament.
+That same day, the Government's repeal legislation was introduced into Parliament.
+The Oranga Tamariki (Repeal of Section 7AA) Amendment Act 2025 passed into law on 3 April 2025.